-Update 10/10/2019: I've create a video tutorial series on my mural design and painting process for Skillshare (an online learning platform).
-You can find it here.
+Update: I've create a video tutorial series on my mural design and painting process on Skillshare :) You can find it here.
 I will be updating this page to reflect the class.
 This tutorial article version will be refiled under Posts.

 Before I painted my first mural, the whole idea was enticing but daunting to me.
 I was, after all, mostly a digital artist and the largest traditional painting I had ever done was no bigger than a sheet of paper.
 Would my skills really transfer?
 I shuddered as images of the Botched Ecco Homo Painting flashed through my mind :)

 When I was approached in January 2018 with an ideal mural project, I decided to put my all into preparing for it.
 I read articles, watched videos, and did a test run at home.
 Looking back, kicking off my first experience with such an ambitious design was a bit crazy.
 Thankfully it all turned out well: